-^{} The waist of a ship of this kind is an hollow space, about five feet in depth, between the elevations of the quarter-deck and forecastle, and having the upper deck for its base or platform.
+The waistof a ship of this kind is an hollow space about five feet in depth, between the elevations of the quarter-deck and fore-castle, and having the upper deck for its base or platform.

-When, stung with burning pain, he strove too late To stop the swift career of cruel Fate: Yet then his heart one ray of hope procured.
-Sad harbinger of seven-fold pangs endured!
+The ship thus eas'd, some little respite finds, In this rude conflict of the seas and winds.
+Such ease Alcides felt when clogg'd with gore, Th' envenom'd mantle from his side he tore; When, stung with burning pain, he strove too late To stop the swift career of cruel fate.
+Yet then his heart one ray of hope procur'd, Sad harbinger of sev'n-fold pangs endur'd!
 Such, and so short, the pause of woe she found !
-Cimmerian darkness shades the deep around, Save when the lightnings, gleaming on the sight, Flash through the gloom a pale disastrous light.
-Above, all ether fraught with scenes of woe, With grim destruction threatens all below; Beneath, the storm-lashed surges furious rise, And wave uprolled on wave assails the skies: With ever-floating bulwarks they surround The ship, half-swallowed in the black profound !
+Cimmerian darkness shades the deep around, Save when the lightnings, gleaming on the sight, Flash thro' the gloom a pale disastrous light.
+Above all æther, fraught with scenes of woe, With grim destruction threatens all below.
+Beneath the storm-lash'd surges furious rise, And wave uproll'd on wave, assails the skies : With ever-floating bulwarks they surround The ship, half-swallow'd in the black profound !
 With ceaseless hazard and fatigue opprest, Dismay and anguish every heart possest!
-For while, with boundless inundation, o'er.
-The sea-beat ship, th' involving waters roar, Displaced beneath by her capacious womb, They rage their ancient station to resume; By secret ambushes, their force to prove, Through many a winding channel first they rove; Till, gathering fury, like the fevered blood, Through her dark veins they roll a rapid flood; While unrelenting thus the leaks they found, The pumps with ever-clanking strokes resound; Around each leaping valve, by toil subdued, The tough bull-hide must ever be renewed:
+For, while with boundless inundation o'er The sea-beat ship th' involving waters roar, Displac'd beneath by her capacious womb, They rage their ancient station to resume; By secret ambushes, their force to prove, Thro' many a winding-channel first they rove; Till, gathering fury, like the fever'd blood, Thro' her dark veins they roll a rapid flood.
+While unrelenting thus the leaks they found, The pumps with ever-clanking strokes resound,

-Their sinking hearts unusual horrors chill, And down their weary limbs thick dews distil.
-No ray of light their dying hope redeems, Pregnant with some new woe each moment teems.
+Around each leaping valve, by toil subdu'd, The tough bull-hide must ever be renew'd.
+Their sinking hiearts unusual horrors chill: And down their weary limbs thick dews distil.
+No ray of light their dying hope redeems!
+Pregnant with some new woe each moment teems.

-Again the chief th' instructive draught extends.
-And o'er the figured plane attentive bends : To him the motion of each orb was known, That wheels around the sun's refulgent throne; But here, alas! his science nought avails, Art droops unequal, and experience fails.
-The different traverses since twilight made, He on the hydrographic circle laid; Then the broad angle of lee-way explored, As swept across the graduated chord.
-Her place discovered by the rules of art.
-Unusual terrors shook the master's heart, When Falconera's rugged isle he found Within her drift, with shelves and breakers bound: For, if on those destructive shallows tost, The helpless bark with all her crew are lost; As fatal still appears, that danger o'er, The steep St George, and rocky Gardalor.
-With him the pilots, of their hopeless state, In mournful consultation now debate ---
+Again the chief th' instructive draught extends, And o'er the figur'd plain attentive bends : To him the motion of each orb was known, That wheels around the sun's refulgent throne : But here, alas! his science nought avails!
+Art droops unequal, and experience fails.
+The diff'rent traverses since twilight made, He on the hydographic circle laid; Then the broad angle of lee-way explor'd, As swept across the graduated chord.
+Her place discover'd by the rules of art, Unusual terrors shook the master's heart : When Falconera's rugged isle he found, Within her drift, with shelves and breakers bound: For, if on those destructive shallows tost, The helpless bark with all her crew are lost : As fatal still appears, that danger o'er, The steep St. George, and rocky Gardalor.
+With him the pilots, of their hopeless state, In mournful consultation now debate,

-^{} The lee-way, or drift, which in this place are synonymous terms, is the movement by which a ship is driven sideways at the mercy of the wind and sea, when she is deprived of the government of the salls and helm.
+The lee-way, or drift, which in this place are synonymous terms, is the movement by which a ship is driven sideways at the mercy of the wind and sea, when she is deprived of the soverment of the sails and belm.